LA-34 Jammu and Others-I

-LA-34 Jammu and Others-I is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Riaz Ahmed Gujjar of the Pakistan Tehreek-e-Insaf (PTI).
+LA-34 Jammu and Others-I is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Nasir Hussain Dar of Pakistan Muslim League (N) (PML(N)).
 It covers the area of Sindh, Balochistan, and Punjab (excluding Gujranwala Division and Rawalpindi Division).
 Only refugees from Jammu and Ladakh settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held on 21 July 2016.